upperstream/playlist-manager/doc/directory-structure.md

 The `src/` directory contains the source code for the project:

-- `bin/plm-put-playlist.rs` - Implementation of the put-playlist
+- `bin/plm-put-playlist.rs` - Implementation of the put-playlist command
+- `bin/plm-delete-playlist.rs` - Implementation of the delete-playlist
   command
 - `bin/plm_put_playlist_retry/mod.rs` - Module containing retry-related
   functionality for the put-playlist command
-- `bin/plm-delete-playlist.rs` - Implementation of the delete-playlist
-  command
+- `lib.rs` - The library crate entry point that exposes shared modules
+- `playlist_scanner.rs` - Shared module for parsing playlist files

 The Playlist Manager is implemented in Rust, with each subcommand as a separate executable.
-The code is organized into modules for better maintainability.
+The project also includes a library crate for sharing common functionality between the binaries.

 ### tests/